Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Introduction

-This condition on $s_\pi \cdot s_r$ could be quite stringent: e.g. if $s_{\pi} \asymp \sqrt{n} / \log p$, the \eqref{dml sparsity} condition implies $s_{r} \ll \sqrt{n} / \log p$.
-As a result, statisticians and econometricians have been puzzled for several years by the following question: \begin{customthm}{Problem*} \textit{What is the sufficient and necessary, and hence minimal, sparsity condition on $\pi$ and $r$ for the parameter of interest, $\tau$, to be $\sqrt{n}$-estimable; and can we construct a $\sqrt{n}$-consistent estimator of $\tau$ under this minimal sparsity condition?} \end{customthm}
+Such a requirement on the product of the two sparsities ($s_\pi \cdot s_r$) could be quite stringent: e.g. if $s_{\pi} \asymp \sqrt{n} / \log p$, the \eqref{dml sparsity} condition implies $s_{r} \ll \sqrt{n} / \log p$.
+As a result, statisticians and econometricians have been puzzled by the following question: \begin{customthm}{Problem*} \textit{What is the sufficient and necessary, and hence minimal, sparsity condition on $\pi$ and $r$ for the parameter of interest, $\tau$, to be estimable at $1 / \sqrt{n}$-rate; and can we construct a $\sqrt{n}$-consistent estimator of $\tau$ under this minimal sparsity condition?} \end{customthm}